 - The column-based design makes you think about the schema and data types;

 - Parquet does not always have native support in other tools other than Spark;

 - It does not support data modification(Parquet files are immutable) and schematic evolution.
 Of course, Spark knows how to merge the scheme, if you change it over time (you need to specify a special option when reading).
 But to change something in an already existing file, you can do nothing other than overwriting, except that you can add a new column.

 Predicate Pushdown / Filter Pushdown

 The basic idea of predicate pushdown is that certain parts of queries (the predicates) can be "pushed" to where the data stored.
-For example, when we give some filter criteria, data store tries to filter the records at the time of reading from disk.
-Advantage of predicate pushdown is fewer disks I/O and hence overall performance would be better.
-Otherwise, whole data would be brought into memory and then filtering needs to be done, which results in large memory requirement.
+For example, when we give some filter criteria, the data store tries to filter the records at the time of reading from disk.
+The advantage of predicate pushdown is fewer disks I/O and hence overall performance would be better.
+Otherwise, whole data would be brought into memory and then filtering needs to be done, which results in large memory requirements.